reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 }
 ```
-The `@PostMapping` defines that this is the `POST` method and that we want to create a new resource through it.
+`@PostMapping` defines that this is the `POST` method and that we want to create a new resource through it.

 The `@RequestBody` annotation defines that we are expecting the data inside the HTTP requests body.
 That date should be serializable to the `BookRequest` instance.